How Much Do Executive Search Firms Charge?

 The Retainer Fee Model in Practice — an example

 Imagine you're the CEO of a mid-sized tech company looking to hire a new Chief Technology Officer (CTO).
-You decide to work with an executive search firm to find the right candidate.
+You decide to work with an executive recruiter to find the right candidate.
 Here's how it might unfold with a retainer fee structure:

-• Completion of Search: Upon successful hiring of the new CTO, you pay the final portion of the retainer fee, which covers the remaining 10% of the estimated cost, along with any additional expenses incurred during the search.
+As the search nears completion, the firm arranges interviews with top candidates.
+Once you identify the ideal hire, they assist with negotiations to finalize the agreement.
+Upon the successful hiring of your new CTO, you make the final payment, which covers the remaining 10% of the estimated cost, along with any additional expenses incurred throughout the process.

 In a contingency fee model, you only pay the executive search firm if they successfully place a candidate in your company.
 There's no upfront fee.
 It works like this:

-1. Engaging the Firm: When you contact a search firm, they will explain that their payment is contingent upon the successful hiring of a candidate they present.
+When you first contact a contingency search firm, they explain that their payment is contingent on the successful hiring of a candidate they present.
+You then agree on the terms, which typically involve paying a fee based on a percentage of the hired candidate’s first-year salary.
+This percentage generally falls between 20% and 30%.

 The Contingency Fee Model — a real-life example

-5. Successful Placement and Final Payment: If you decide to hire a candidate presented by the firm, you'll then pay the remaining fee.
-This final payment is the total agreed percentage minus the initial retainer already paid.
-For example, if the total fee is 30% of the candidate’s first-year salary and you've already paid 10% as a retainer, you'll pay the remaining 20% upon successful placement.
+If you decide to hire a candidate recommended by the firm, you then pay the remaining balance.
+The final payment reflects the total agreed percentage minus the initial retainer.
+For instance, if the total fee is set at 30% of the candidate’s first-year salary and you have already paid 10% upfront, the remaining 20% is due upon successful placement.

 The Hybrid Fee Model — a Practical Example